 We are currently in the process of releasing Tap to Pay on iPhone and Tap to Pay on Android for Venmo business profiles.

-- Look for the “Charge” button on your business profile home screen to get started.
-If you don’t see a "Charge" button, make sure you have the latest version of Venmo installed on your device.
+- Look for the Tap to Pay option under Charge on your business profile to get started.
+If you don’t see a Tap to Pay option, make sure you have the latest version of Venmo installed on your device.

 How can I accept contactless payments with Tap to Pay on Android?

-Once you’ve completed setup for Tap to Pay on Android, you can tap the "Charge" button again to start a charge.
+Once you’ve completed setup for Tap to Pay on Android, tap Charge, then Tap to Pay to start a charge.
 Then, follow these steps:

 - At the top of your screen, tap the ($0) amount shown and enter the amount you want to charge your customer